 2. MANAGEMENT EXPERIENCE

-The management agent must:
+The management agent must be eligible to be on the Approved Management Company List.
+To be Approved, the management agent must

 have at least one similar tax credit project in their current portfolio,

 have a valid North Carolina real estate license and be registered with the North Carolina Secretary of State as of the full application deadline (excluding public housing authorities),